physimals/physimals/_pages/home.md

 the living body. (see [Research]({{ site.url }}{{ site.baseurl }}/research)).

-We work closely with collaborators in image acquisition in the [Sir Peter Mansfield Imaging Centre](https://www.nottingham.ac.uk/research/groups/spmic/index.aspx) {:target="_blank"}, in applications to the fundamental understanding of health and disease with a range of groups across the university and beyond, as well as in clinical applications of physiological imaging to improve patient care, including through the
+We work closely with collaborators in image acquisition in the [Sir Peter Mansfield Imaging Centre](https://www.nottingham.ac.uk/research/groups/spmic/index.aspx){:target="_blank"}, in applications to the fundamental understanding of health and disease with a range of groups across the university and beyond, as well as in clinical applications of physiological imaging to improve patient care, including through the